 PENCIL PLEAT (6inch)

 This gathered heading is used when hanging on curtain tracks rather than poles.
-The extra length of the pleats creates a more tailored look and is great for a more formal look or full length curtains when using tracks.
+The extra length of the pleats creates a more tailored look and is great for a more formal look or for full length curtains.

 A simple heading that slides along the curtain pole.
-Ideal for sheer curtains, bathrooms, kitchens and behind glass cupboard doors.
+Ideal for sheer curtains, in bathrooms and kitchens.